lsaravia/CriticalGlobalForest/CriticalGF.md

 ## Results

-The figure 1 shows an example of the distribution of the biggest 200 patches for years 2000 and 2014, this distribution is highly variable.
-The visual inspection could be used to detect the increase or decrease of fragmentation in different areas of interest.
-The biggest patch usually maintain its location (but see animations Appendix S3), smaller patches can merge or break more easily so they enter or leave the list of 200, and this is why there is a color change across years.
+The figure 1 shows an example of the distribution of the biggest 200 patches for years 2000 and 2014, this distribution is highly variable, but the biggest patch usually maintains its place.
+Sometimes the biggest patch breaks and then big fluctuations in its size are observed, as we will analyze below.
+Smaller patches can merge or break more easily so they enter or leave the list of 200, and this is why there is a color change across years.

 ![Forest patch distributions for continental regions for the years 2000 and 2014.
 The images are the 200 biggest patches, showed at a coarse pixel scale of 2.5 Km.
 The regions are: a) & b) southeast Asia; c) & d) South America subtropical and tropical and  e) & f) Africa mainland, for the years 2000 and 2014 respectively.](figure/top200_patch_continent.png)